kofooyewale/kofooyewale/README.md

 🔭 I’m currently working on
-    - Cleaning, validating, and structuring data Creating an AI-powered chatbot dashboard using Streamlit Automating workflows with Python
+    - Cleaning, validating, and structuring data
-Web scraping and real-time data collection
+    - Creating an AI-powered chatbot dashboard using Streamlit
-Exploring AI models and Generative AI concepts ...
+    - Automating workflows with Python
-- 🌱 I’m currently learning ...
+    - Web scraping and real-time data collection
-- 👯 I’m looking to collaborate on ...
+    - Exploring AI models and Generative AI concepts ...
-- 🤔 I’m looking for help with ...
+🌱 I’m currently learning: Python scripting, data processing, and Generative AI concepts 👯 I’m looking to collaborate on data-driven projects, AI applications, and automation tools
-- 💬 Ask me about ...
+🤔 I’m looking for help with building scalable data pipelines and model optimization 💬 Ask me about AI, data cleaning, web scraping, or creating simple automation apps
-- 📫 How to reach me: ...
+- 📫 How to reach me:LinkedIn:
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I enjoy exploring how technology can make everyday tasks easier and more efficient!
 -->